Human Factors

 • Details of validation testing of the final design

-Before you spend tens of thousands or hundreds of thousands of dollars on human factors testing, you want to make sure the FDA agrees with your human factors testing plan.
+Before spending tens of thousands or hundreds of thousands of dollars on human factors testing, you want to ensure the FDA agrees with your human factors testing plan.
 Otherwise, you will pay for the testing twice: once for your initial submission and a second time in your response to the FDA request for additional information to address deficiencies.
 Testing can cost more than your electrical safety testing.
-The facility needs to have the right equipment and space for the testing, you need support personnel to set up the equipment, you need to recruit participants, you need to compensate participants, and you need device samples.
+The facility needs the right equipment and space for the testing; you need support personnel to set up the equipment; you need to recruit participants; you need to compensate participants; and you need device samples.

 When can you ask the FDA human factors questions?